Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You exert control over the elements, creating one of the following effects within range.
 Beckon Air.
 You create a breeze strong enough to ripple cloth, stir dust, rustle leaves, and close open doors and shutters, all in a size 1 *(1.5m)* cube.
 Doors and shutters being held open by someone or something aren't affected.
 Beckon Earth.
 You create a thin shroud of dust or sand that covers surfaces in a size 1 *(1.5m)* square area, or you cause a single word to appear in your handwriting in a patch of dirt or sand.
 Beckon Fire.
 You create a thin cloud of harmless embers and colored, scented smoke in a size 1 *(1.5m)* cube.
 You choose the color and scent, and the embers can light candles, torches, or lamps in that area.
 The smoke's scent lingers for 1 minute.
 Beckon Water.
 You create a spray of cool mist that lightly dampens creatures and objects in a size 1 *(1.5m)* cube.
 Alternatively, you create 1 cup of clean water either in an open container or on a surface, and the water evaporates in 1 minute.
 Sculpt Element.
-You cause dirt, sand, fire, smoke, mist, or water that can fit in a size 0.
-2 *(0.
-30000000000000004m)* cube to assume a crude shape (such as that of a creature) for 1 hour.
+You cause dirt, sand, fire, smoke, mist, or water that can fit in a 30cm cube to assume a crude shape (such as that of a creature) for 1 hour.
 - **Classes**: Druid, Sorcerer, Wizard
 *(Source: PHB'24, page 267)*